reachingfdreams/sendo_homework/README.md

 1. Create an index with settings and mappings to store products

   We need to understand the RESTFul APIs for creating an index into ES and the RESTFul api to add product with the index into ES:

   - RESTFul API to create new index with settings and mappings into ES

     * PUT /index_name
     * The request body
       {
         "settings": {},
         "mappings": {}
       }

   - RESTFul API to add a product with the created index into ES

     * POST /index_name/doc_type/?_create
-  * Request Body
+    * The request body
       {
         ...
       }

   Write the code with pythons using the two above and more APIs:

   - Run @python index_products.py@ to create the index
   - Check the result by opening @http://localhost:9200/sendo/product/1@ on the browser

 2. Get the all products and import into es

 - Write python code to get all products from "https://www.sendo.vn/thoi-trang-nu"

   * Make request to "https://www.sendo.vn/thoi-trang-nu" to take all meta data We have useful information from meta data: total_count and total_page
   * Get all products using below API